 The course's author Kenneth Berding suggests beginning each lesson with a song.
 Songs performed by semi-professional singers summarize key events, ideas, and people from each section of the Bible.
 The songs are really outstanding, and they should serve as great memory devices.
 The Old Testament has four songs for the Pentateuch, the History books, Poetry and Wisdom books, and the Prophets.
 The New Testament has three songs for the Gospels, Acts of the Apostles and Letters of Paul, and General Letters and Revelation.
 There are icons for the various points in each song that can be projected, viewed on a computer/tablet, and/or studied on flashcards.
 The set of 400 flashcards is color-coded to match them with each song.

-Berding suggests that for class groups a warm up activity be used after the song and before the weekly quiz.
+Berding suggests that for class groups a warm-up activity be used after the song and before the weekly quiz.
 (The quiz might be oral or written.)
 After going over the quiz, you should go over the workbook answers from the previous week.
 The class should then watch the video or listen to the teacher’s instruction.
-Instruction, whether by video or the teacher, should take up about 20 minutes of each class.
+Instruction, whether by video or by the teacher, should take up to about 20 minutes of each class.
 Most sessions include some sort of follow-up activity like a Jeopardy game, writing activity, or oral quiz.